Camp Peary: Seabee training

 Base commander Capt.
 J.G.
-Ware had the idea to raise hogs on base so the recruits called the place Capt.
-Wares hog farm.
-Originally the hog yard was in the center of the camp, but the enlisted complained that the pigs were on high ground while they were in the mud.
-This got the hogs moved to a more obscure location, but still within the limits of the military reservation.
+Ware had the idea to raise hogs on base, so the recruits called the place "Capt.
+Ware's hog farm".
+Originally, the hog yard was in the center of the camp, but the enlisted complained that the pigs were on high ground while they were in the mud.
+This led to the hogs being moved to a more obscure location, but still within the limits of the military reservation.
 A bulldozer was used for clearing the feed troughs and transporting slop from the galley to the hog yard.
-Eventually the farming enterprise made the news and it is from this history that base derives "The Farm" moniker used today.
+Eventually, the farming enterprise made the news and it is from this history that the base derives its "The Farm" moniker used today.

 German prisoners-of-war

 Camp Peary's mission changed when a new need presented itself to the Navy.
 A portion of the land became a detention center for German prisoners of war in the United States (POWs).
 Many of them were Kriegsmarine crewmen from captured German U-boats and from ships the Germans thought lost at sea with crews presumed dead.
 It was important to keep the German authorities unaware of their capture, since knowledge that they had survived would mean that secret code books and Enigma machines thought lost at sea could also have been compromised.
 Learning that these men were being held as POWs, would almost certainly have caused the Germans to change the secret codes that had been broken by Allied codebreakers, thus, extra secrecy was necessary.
 There is information about life at the Camp and the German PoWs in the Herman Recht papers held by the College of William and Mary, a set of letters written by a clerk at the Camp.

 Many of the former POWs stayed in Virginia and the United States after the war, and became naturalized as U.S. citizens.